-The Colorado Springs Gazette reported that the El Paso County District Attorney’s Office chose not to pursue formal charges and the case was subsequently sealed.
-“There is absolutely nothing there, the case was dropped, and I’m asking you either remove or update the story,” Aldrich said in a voice message left for an editor at The Gazette, according to The Associated Press.
+A judge dismissed the case because the witnesses, Aldrich’s grandparents and mother, wouldn’t cooperate with the prosecution.
+The case was then subsequently sealed.
+“There is absolutely nothing there, the case was dropped, and I’m asking you either remove or update the story,” Aldrich said in a voice message left for an editor at The Colorado Springs Gazette, according to The Associated Press.
 “The entire case was dismissed.”

 Police said Sunday they were investigating Aldrich’s past, declining to elaborate on their previous interactions with him.
 The suspect was taken to a hospital.

 The gunman has non-life threatening injuries, according to a law enforcement source familiar with the matter.
 He was armed with a semi-automatic rifle, similar to an AR-15, according to the source.

 The source told The Colorado Sun that law enforcement has collected evidence suggesting the shooting was a hate crime.

 The shooter was subdued within five minutes of the police receiving the 911 call thanks to the “incredible” actions of a patron who grabbed a pistol from the shooter, Colorado Springs Mayor John Suthers told The Sun as he paid a visit to the growing memorial outside Club Q.

 “It appears that one of the patrons took a handgun off of the shooter and used the gun to hit him and disable him,” Suthers said.
 The patron did not shoot the attacker but rather pistol-whipped him with it, Suthers said.